-Christine Betz Hall—Spiritual Direction
+Christine Betz Hall—Spiritual Accompaniment

 “All spiritual guidance and devotional practice have for its function only this… of bringing the persons to be guided more directly into the Healing Presence and then to leave them there.
 God is the real spiritual director.” —Douglas Steere, Quaker